-Policy Summary ii. review the extent of conservation areas and designate any new areas or amend boundaries as appropriate; III. conserve and enhance heritage assers within the Borough the use of planning obligations to secure the enhancement and promotion of the significance of any heritage asset, the maintenance of a list of heritage assets of local importance. such as buildings or parks, and taking steps to reduce the number of heritage assets at risk; iv.
-Promote local distinctiveness and heritage assets through the publication and review of Supplementary Planning Documents (SPDs) including the Ipswich Urban Character SPD and the Development and Archaeology SPD; and as a cultural, educational, economic and social resource.
-The Council will also seek to protect and enhance local biodiversity, trees and soils in accordance with the National Planning Policy Framework and national legislation by: a) Applying full protection to international, national and local designated sites and protected and priority species: b) Requiring new development to incorporate provision for protecting and enhancing geodiversity interest and provide biodiversity net gain that is proportion to the scale and nature of the proposal.
-Reference should be made to the information and recommendations of the Wildlife Audit in relation to any c) Avoiding the loss of ancient woodland and ancient or veteran trees in accordance with national policy, and requiring new development to plant the veteran trees of the future using appropriate native species of local provenance; d) Supporting and securely funding the Greenways Project; e) Designating additional Local Nature Reserves where appropriate; f) Preparing and implementing management plans for Council owned wildlife sites; network across Ipswich linking into adjacent areas, in accordance with Policy DM8, maximising the benefits to the local ecosystem and providing biodiversity net gains beyond the level anticipated through the scale of development proposed; n) Conserving and enhancing the natural beauty and special audities of the Suffolk Coast, and Heaths Area of Outstanding Natural Beauty and requiring development to respond to local landscape sensitivity; i) Preventing the spread of non-native invasive species by ensuring that an appropriate biosecurity proposal is adopted; and )) Protecting and enhancing valued soils.
-The Council will encourage the use of local reclaimed, renewable, recycled and low environmental impact materials in construction, in order to conserve tinite natural resources and minimise environmental impacts, new development will also be
+Policy Summary ii. review the extent of conservation areas and designate any new areas or amend boundaries as appropriate; iii. conserve and enhance heritage assets within the Borough through the development management policies in this plan, the use of planning obligations to secure the enhancement and promotion of the significance of any heritage asset, the maintenance of a list of heritage assets of local importance, such as buildings or parks, and taking steps to reduce the number of heritage assets at risk; iv.
+Promote local distinctiveness and heritage assets through the publication and review of Supplementary Planning Documents (SPDs) including the Ipswich Urban Character SPD and the Development and Archaeology SPD; and v.
+Recognise the wider role heritage can play in regeneration, as a cultural, educational, economic and social resource. · The Council will also seek to protect and enhance local biodiversity, trees and soils in accordance with the National Planning Policy Framework and national legislation by: a) Applying full protection to international, national and local designated sites and protected and priority species; b) Requiring new development to incorporate provision for protecting and enhancing geodiversity interest and provide biodiversity net gain that is proportion to the scale and nature of the proposal.
+Reference should be made to the information and recommendations of the Wildlife Audit in relation to any proposals on, or that may affect, sites identified within it; c) Avoiding the loss of ancient woodland and ancient or veteran trees in accordance with national policy, and requiring new development to plant the veteran trees of the future using appropriate native species of local provenance; d) Supporting and securely funding the Greenways Project; e) Designating additional Local Nature Reserves where appropriate; f) Preparing and implementing management plans for Council owned wildlife sites; g) Identifying, protecting and enhancing an ecological network across Ipswich linking into adjacent areas, in accordance with Policy DM8, maximising the benefits to the local ecosystem and providing biodiversity net gains beyond the level anticipated through the scale of development proposed; h) Conserving and enhancing the natural beauty and special qualities of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty and requiring development to respond to local landscape sensitivity; i) Preventing the spread of non-native invasive species by ensuring that an appropriate biosecurity proposal is adopted; and j) Protecting and enhancing valued soils.
+The Council will encourage the use of local reclaimed, renewable, recycled and low environmental impact materials in construction, in order to conserve finite natural resources and minimise environmental impacts.
+New development will also be This is the second of the seco